iontodirel/libaprsroute/README.md

 - **Diagnostics**.
 This library generates extensive diagnostics as part of its core routing API, which allow for clean detailed diagnostics and logging, without an actual dependency on stdout or a dependency on a logging library.
 - **Testability**.
 This library has a comprehensive set of tests to ensure quality and correctness.
 The library has been written with testability in mind.
 - **Documentation**.
 Democratize APRS.
 The documentation in the code, combined with a comprehensive set of tests, can be used for learning and understanding of how the APRS network routing works.
 - **Cross Platform**.
-The library works on Linux, Windows or OSX systems.
+The library works on Linux, Windows, OSX and embedded platforms.
 And has been tested with an MSVC, Clang and GCC compiler.

 ## Testing